1. Software development agreements

-Under these contracts, the developer agrees to create software on behalf of the customer and to assign (ie transfer) to the customer its intellectual property rights in that software.
-Rights in any third party programs or libraries incorporated into the software will be licensed either directly from the vendor of the third party software or indirectly via the developer.
+Under these software development agreements, the developer agrees to create software on behalf of the customer and to transfer to the customer its intellectual property rights in that software.
+Rights in any third party programs or libraries incorporated into the software will be licensed to the customer, either directly from the vendor of the third party software or through the developer.
 Charges may be fixed or time based.
-A standard set of software warranties is included with all the documents.
+A standard set of software warranties is included with all versions of the software development agreement.

 These templates provide a framework within which a customer for software development services may order particular services.
 After the main agreement has been signed, particular services are ordered using a statement of work.
 All these agreements assume that the core intellectual property rights in the software created by the developer will be assigned to the customer.